agilexrm-docs/docs/guides/AgileDialogs-DesignGuide.md

 http://<SERVER_URL>/AgileDialogs/AgileDialogsKendoRuntime.aspx?orgname=<ORGANIZATION_NAME>&DefaultProcessTemplate=<PROCESS_TEMPLATE_NAME>
 ```

-This URL’s can be used in portals to allow the users starting dialogs on demand.
+This URL can be used in portals to allow the users starting dialogs on demand.

 In order to make this work, the user must have permission to start instances of
 the dialog template.

-### Language Setting
+##### Language Setting

 When the dialog is localized and the link must open a specific language, the URL
 can contain the Locale ID of the language, the format of the URL in this case